MiracleLabs/ds25-openlab-resume-analyzer/README.md

 ### Parsability Score (0-100)

 How easily ATS can extract data.
-Penalizes use of:
+Penalises use of:

 - Multiple columns
 - Tables